sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

 published: true
 ---

 We (Sourcegraph's [code intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence)) recently made Go [code intelligence](https://docs.sourcegraph.com/user/code_intelligence) faster, especially on very large repositories.
-For example, we cut the indexing time by 95% for the Go AWS SDK (a big monorepo), from 8 minutes to 24 seconds.
+For example, we cut the indexing time by 95% for the huge Go AWS SDK repository, from 8 minutes to 24 seconds.
 Here's how we did it.

 ## Background: what is code intelligence?